 Whitfield M. Palmer, Jr. , co-founded HydroMentia Inc. with Dr. Donald Panoz as the company’s first president, he was instrumental in advancing HydroMentia’s groundbreaking water treatment technology during its crucial early years.

-Mr. Palmer is a third-generation Floridian who received his education at the Sewanee Military Academy and University of Florida.
+Mr. Palmer was a third-generation Floridian who received his education at the Sewanee Military Academy and University of Florida.
 He began his career in the mining industry with Dixie Lime and Stone Company, eventually becoming president and CEO.
 He was Chairman of Florida Crushed Stone Company from 1970 to 1980, and later entered the absorbent clay business with the purchase of MFM Industries.

 As president of the Palmer Companies (formerly Paddock Park Development), he was active in real estate development in central Florida.
 He served as a director of the Federal Reserve Bank of Atlanta, Jacksonville Branch, and Sun Trust Bank of Ocala.
-He is a member and former Chairman of the Florida Council of 100.
-His commitment to Florida’s economic growth includes serving on the boards of Florida TaxWatch, Florida Chamber of Commerce, National Crushed Stone Association, the National Association of Manufacturers, Shands Hospital in Gainesville and the Munroe Regional Healthcare System in Ocala.
+He was a member and former Chairman of the Florida Council of 100.
+His commitment to Florida’s economic growth included serving on the boards of Florida TaxWatch, Florida Chamber of Commerce, National Crushed Stone Association, the National Association of Manufacturers, Shands Hospital in Gainesville and the Munroe Regional Healthcare System in Ocala.